elatov/elatov.github.io/_posts/2013-01-25-rhcsa-and-rhce-chapter-4-file-systems-and-such.md

 >     cryptsetup luksDump device
 >
 >
 > **C.4.4.
-Create a mapping to allow access to the device&#8217;s decrypted contents**
+Create a mapping to allow access to the device's decrypted contents**
 >
-> To access the device&#8217;s decrypted contents, a mapping must be established using the kernel **device-mapper**.
+> To access the device's decrypted contents, a mapping must be established using the kernel **device-mapper**.
 >
 > It is useful to choose a meaningful name for this mapping.
 LUKS provides a UUID (Universally Unique Identifier) for each device.
 This, unlike the device name (eg: **/dev/sda3**), is guaranteed to remain constant as long as the LUKS header remains intact.
-To find a LUKS device&#8217;s UUID, run the following command:
+To find a LUKS device's UUID, run the following command:
 >
 >     cryptsetup luksUUID device
 >
 >
-> An example of a reliable, informative and unique mapping name would be **luks-uuid**, where **uuid** is replaced with the device&#8217;s LUKS UUID (eg: **luks-50ec957a-5b5a-47ee-85e6-f8085bbc97a8**).
+> An example of a reliable, informative and unique mapping name would be **luks-uuid**, where **uuid** is replaced with the device's LUKS UUID (eg: **luks-50ec957a-5b5a-47ee-85e6-f8085bbc97a8**).
 This naming convention might seem unwieldy but is it not necessary to type it often.
 >
 >     cryptsetup luksOpen device name
 >